thomasp85/gganimate/cran-comments.md

+This is a minor release addressing new check failures on Solaris.
+No outwards- facing changes

 ## Test environments
-* local OS X install, R 3.5.1
+* local R installation, R 3.6.0
-* ubuntu 14.04 (on travis-ci), R 3.5.1
+* ubuntu 16.04 (on travis-ci), R 3.6.0
-* win-builder (devel and release)
+* win-builder (devel)

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 0 note

-This is a very minor release, fixing a single bug occuring with the submitted ggplot2 3.1.1 package.
-The code anticipated changes in the next release of ggplot2 that is not part of the 3.1.1 hotfix.
-The version check in gganimate has been updated accordingly.
+## revdepcheck results

+We checked 8 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 1 packages

+Issues with CRAN packages are summarised below.

+### Failed to check

+* SSOSVM (NA)